iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 **********************************

-A list of all of the voltammetric tests supported by the current firmware on the Potentiostat Shield's teensy 3.2 can be obtained using the :meth:`~potentiostat.Potentiostat.get_test_names` method.
+A list of all of the voltammetric tests supported by the current firmware on the g's teensy 3.2 can be obtained using the :meth:`~potentiostat.Potentiostat.get_test_names` method.

 .. code-block:: python